 Parading around in bikinis for job interviews, salaries lowered for gaining weight and outright employment rejection for being unattractive.
 No, these aren't snippets from the modelling industry, this is the reality for some flight attendants.
-Read on, as we share the cut-throat recruitment process and sky-high physical requirements that a select group of flight attendants must adhere to.
+Read on, as we share the strict physical requirements and cut-throat recruitment process that a select group of flight attendants must adhere to.

 CV head shots are a key determinant in whether applicants are invited for an interview, so as a result ‘flight attendant photo shopping’ services have surged in popularity.
 Prior to getting CV headshots taken or attending an interview, many applicants get their hair and makeup professionally done.
 Capitalising on this demand, makeup and hair salons have introduced ‘stewardess hair and makeup’ services.
 “Increasing people’s chances of scoring a flight attendant job is a fully-fledged industry in Korea,” Jihye explains.

 Plastic surgery clinics also provide tailored packages for aspiring stewardesses called “The Perfect Flight Attendant Face”, to shape facial features that align with the airline’s benchmark for attractiveness.
 “Maybe not all, but most people get a few tweaks to look more more attractive for their interview and many current flight attendants also get nips and tucks to maintain their looks,” said Park Min Hye.

 In late 2016, Russian airline Aeroflot measured, weighed and photographed their flight attendants, in a bid to monitor their appearance.
 Those who were deemed unattractive were placed in the ‘old, ugly and fat’ categories.
 Anyone over 40 or larger than a size medium were taken off prestigious international flights.
 Their salaries were drastically lowered, and rightful employee bonuses were not paid.